AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

     this.stream.Id = streamId;
     this.stream.TypeId = typeId;

-The local SdsStream can be created in the Sds service by a POST request as
+The local SdsStream can be created in the SDS service by a POST request as
 follows:

 .. code:: javascript